JCSzamosi/aftersl1p/README.md

 guarantees of any kind.

 Please see the [CHANGELOG](./CHANGELOG.md) for important updates and bug fixes, and make sure you are using the most recent version of this package.
+A major bug fix was released January 17, 2022, so please make sure you are running a newer version than that.
 Any bugs or feature requests can be reported via the [issues tab](https://github.com/JCSzamosi/aftersl1p/issues).
 I can make no guarantee about how soon updates or fixes will happen, but I will do my best to fix